dmitry-endo/qa_guru_35_git/README.md

 # qa.guru | 2.
 Git.
 Github.

-## This is the second lesson homework.
+## This is the 2nd lesson homework!!!